 Continuing with our passing example, let’s say you start an exercise with a serve.
 Chances are you don’t have servers who can make exactly the same serve each time.
 That means even if the ball goes to just one passer each time, they are unlikely to pass the ball the same way each time.
 Sometimes they will move left or right, or forward or backward.
 Sometimes they won’t move, but will take the ball in different locations relative to their mid-line.
 Those are random repetitions.

 Flipping things around, you can also have very blocked type repetitions in a game-like framework.
 Serving is the prime example.
-All it takes to be highly blocked and still game-like is a server attempting to repeatedly serve the same location against a set of receivers.
+All it takes to be highly blocked (and constant) while still game-like for an individual athlete is a server attempting to repeatedly serve the same serve against a group of passers.

 Conclusion